neovide/neovide/website/docs/troubleshooting.md

 - Should Neovide happen not to start at all, check the following:

-  - if you're using zsh `~/.zshenv`, `~/.zprofile` and  `~/.zlogin`, or whatever the equivalent for your shell is if anything emits output during shell startup, since Neovide uses your shell to find `nvim`.
-You can instead use `~/.zshrc`.
+  - Shell startup files if they output anything during startup, like `neofetch` or `echo`.
+    Neovide uses your shell to find `nvim` and can't know the difference bewteen output and `nvim`'s path.
+You can use your resource file (in the case of zsh `~/.zshrc`) instead for such commands.

-  - whether you can reproduce this by running from the latest git main commit.
+  - Whether or not you can reproduce this by running from the latest git main commit.
     This can be done by running from source or just grabbing the binary from the [`Actions` tab on GitHub](https://github.com/neovide/neovide/actions/workflows/build.yml).